nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 #### Alt-texts

-Accessibility guidelines require images to be supplied with a short, descriptive text as value of the [^img/alt^] attribute of the [^img^] element.
+Accessibility guidelines require images to have a short, descriptive text in the [^img/alt^] attribute of the [^img^] element.
 Suppliers are not required to provide these descriptive texts.
 If the source material is a publisher file that includes alt-texts, these must, however, be preserved.
 For images that do not already have an alt-text, the supplier should use one of the following generic values:

 - `Photo.` – for photographs
 - `Illustration.` – for illustrations